Narrated Abu Huraira:

 The British experience has shown that terrorism can be extremely effective at changing a society, for better or for worse depending on your point of view.

-After the London bombings of July 2005, the British government saw to it that no serious discussion about the Book or the man, which were the inspiration for the slaughter of 54 British citizens ever took place by silencing critics of the Koran and the Prophet with threats of fines and imprisonment.
+After the London bombings of July 2005, the British government saw to it that no serious discussion about the Book or the man, which were the inspiration for the slaughter of 54 British citizens ever took place by silencing critics of Islam with threats of fines and imprisonment.

-The British government, in effect sought to appease would-be cold-blooded mass-murderers through a Munich-like policy of appeasement, granting them, in the face of opposition from Muslim themselves, more freedom to spread their hate-filled doctrine.
+The British government, in effect, sought to appease would-be cold-blooded mass-murderers through a Munich-like Faustian bargain in the face of opposition from Muslims themselves.

 We also recognize that a free society must have the scope to debate, to criticize, proselytise, insult and even ridicule belief and religious practices in order to ensure that there is full scope – short of violence or inciting violence or other criminal offences - to tackle these issues.

 From a plea by an alliance of Muslims, Christians, humanist, secularist urging the British Parliament to reject legislation limiting the rights to criticize religious beliefs and traditions.

 A tacit bargain was struck between the British government and those for whom terrorism is a scripturally sanctioned mean to impose Allah’s Will on the unwilling.
 Put away your bombs and your guns and you will be allowed to recruit largely unopposed in our corner of the Land of War (anywhere the Sharia is not the law of the land).

 Almost from one day to the next, the country that fought a world war to preserve us from fanatics simultaneously became a more tolerant and intolerant society: more tolerant of violence-prone religious zealots and less tolerant of their critics.